gruvw/portfolio/future_posts/2019-10-25-artificial-intelligence-in-video-games.md

 ---
 layout: post
 title: "AI in video games"
-sub_title: "My first artificial intelligence project involving artificial neural networks."
+sub_title: "My first artificial intelligence project involving artificial neural networks: computer learns how to play Snake."
 introduction: "You can access the files and the videos regarding this project on the following GitHub repository:"
 actions:
   - label: "Project's GitHub repository"